The team hopes to manufacture a billion masks with the help of women self-help groups.

 Kuchibhatla, who co-founded Parisodhana Technologies, a healthcare device innovation company based in Hyderabad, has been coordinating ground activities for Billion Social Masks in India.
 “Our frontline workers, as well as the general public, are currently using simple cloth-based masks that offer limited protection against coronavirus.
 Our goal is to give people higher quality masks that offer better protection,” he said.

 Working closely with Dr. Rao from the Stanford School of Medicine, the team quickly recognized the challenge in designing and manufacturing PPEs given the unavailability of raw materials due to the over-burdened global supply chains.
 “We decided to use locally-sourced raw material, like cotton, for our mask designs along with a composite filtration media.
 Cotton offers better breathability and is ideal for the hot and humid Indian weather,” Kuchibhatla said.
 The filtration media will be manufactured and tested for quality at Parisodhana in accordance with N95 standard performance requirements.
-The masks have been tested and certified by the South Indian Textile Research Association (SITRA) based in Coimbatore, Tamilnadu.
-“The tested and certified quality of this mask – unlike many others in the market – is key to providing standardized safety and quality.
+The masks have been tested by the South Indian Textile Research Association (SITRA) based in Coimbatore, Tamilnadu.
+“The tested quality of this mask – unlike many others in the market – is key to providing standardized safety and quality.
 This is turn, is at the core of creating inclusive innovations without compromising quality.
 We have also designed higher-quality masks at Parisodhana for our healthcare workers who are most at risk due to acute PPE shortages in hospitals,” said Dr. Rao.
 Parisodhana’s development work is supported by I-CO fund and mentored by IKP Knowledge Park, Hyderabad.

 Vaishnav, who has been associated with the Tata Center for Technology and Design at MIT since its inception in 2012, is well-versed with the livelihoods of underserved communities, domestic manufacturing, and supply chain challenges.
 “At the heart of this initiative was our desire to empower financially vulnerable communities who are most at risk of losing livelihoods due to reduced economic activity across the country,” he said.
 With that intent, the Billion Social Masks team reached out to several grassroots organizations including Self-Employed Women’s Association (SEWA) headquartered in Ahmedabad that promotes the rights of low-income independently employed women, SELCO Foundation, India, a social enterprise based in Bengaluru that helps improve living standards of poor households in rural India through solar energy-based interventions, and EKAM Foundation, that provides free quality healthcare to underprivileged children and new mothers.
 “With Parisodhana manufacturing the filtration media, we’re partnering with these organizations to build the cotton sleeves, ties, and knots.
 They already make masks; infused with our technology, they will see a substantial jump in their profit margins, while offering improved protection to users,” said Kuchibhatla.
 “A significant part of the profits that our initiative generates, will go to these workers as a means to ensure sustained employment benefits for them and their communities,” said Vaishnav.
 This unique setup will also enable the initiative to circumvent any labor shortages caused by the economic shutdown or the rural-urban migratory labor patterns within the country while ensuring the livelihoods of many in the safety of their homes.
 “I see the Billion Social Masks initiative as an excellent template for manufacturing other products to support the Indian healthcare sector,” said Dr. Rao.